 17.2 Upon agreement to the quoted fixed PAYG fee, the Customer acknowledges that such fees are payable in advance of commencement of the work.

-17.3 Where a Customer has an existing direct debit instruction in place for subscription services, the Customer agrees that EEF may collect any PAYG fees due, in full, which relate to Tribunals and/or Settlement Agreements via a direct debit collection process.
+17.3 Where a Customer has an existing direct debit instruction in place for subscription services, the Customer agrees that EEF may collect any PAYG fees due, in full, which relate to Tribunals and/or Settlement Agreements via a one-off direct debit collection process.

-17.4 If a proposed tribunal hearing is listed for more than 5 days or EEF estimates that the value of a potential claim is more than £100,000 or if EEF believes that it is otherwise in your best interests then EEF reserves the right to instruct a Barrister at your expense.
+17.4 If a proposed tribunal hearing is listed for more 5 days or longer or EEF estimates that the value of a potential claim is more than £100,000 or if EEF believes that it is otherwise in your best interests then EEF reserves the right to instruct a Barrister at your expense.
 Any Barrister will be appointed in consultation with you, however if EEF requests your consent to appoint a Barrister and you refuse, then EEF reserves the right to cease acting for you in relation to that matter.

 17.5 EEF reserves the right to charge for reasonable disbursements and costs including (but not limited to) the costs of retaining professional witnesses, travelling and subsistence expenses, copying charges, and the cost of any external Barrister or Counsel.